ordina-jworks/ordina-jworks.github.io/_posts/2017-09-26-Secure-your-architecture-part1.md

 How it works: [Sensitive Headers](https://github.com/spring-cloud/spring-cloud-netflix/blob/master/docs/src/main/asciidoc/spring-cloud-netflix.adoc#cookies-and-sensitive-headers){:target="_blank"}

-#### Zuul Filter
+### Zuul Filter
-Based on [Netflix’s Zuul](https://github.com/Netflix/Zuul){:target="_blank"}, Zuul brings a filter mechanism.
+Based on [Netflix’s Zuul](https://github.com/Netflix/Zuul){:target="_blank"}, Spring's implementation also brings a filter mechanism.
 Filters are capable of performing a range of actions during the routing of HTTP requests and responses.
 This can help you customize security on your incoming and outgoing traffic.
 Review the [Zuul filter guide](https://github.com/Netflix/Zuul/wiki/How-it-Works){:target="_blank"} from Netflix about how filters work.

-#### The Token Verifier
-When the frontend sends a request with a token, Zuul will first contact a specific URI of the UAA server to check the validity of the token.
-When the token is valid, Zuul will redirect the request with token to the proper microservice.
-The grant type we use is the `client_credentials` type, where Zuul will connect to the UAA server with a service-id and service-secret.

 # Securing your microservice
 When enabling security in your service, the most common issues are developer-induced.
-Either there is a lack of built-in or easy security controls or we make trade-offs for functionality over security.
+Either there is a lack of built-in or easy security controls, or we make trade-offs for functionality over security.
 Still, we have to think about who can access this functionality and what they can do with it.

-We passed the authentication phase and retrieved a JWT from our Zuul.
+We got an access token, our gateway performed a coarse grained verification and proxied it to our microservice.
-We are in a 'downstream service', where data is being load balanced from Zuul.
+We are in a 'downstream service', where data is being load-balanced from Zuul.
 The next questions are:
 * How do we decode this JWT?
 * How can we secure our code with the help of Spring Security?

 ## Assembling the Principal
-It is the responsibility of a microservice (Resource Server) to extract information about the user and client application from the JWT and make an access decision based on that information.
+It is the responsibility of a microservice (Resource Server) to extract information about the user from the access token.
-Decoding the JWT allows extraction of the user's information and allows putting it in the security context.
+Decoding the token allows the extraction of the user’s information.
+With this information Spring Security will assemble a Principal object containing eg. the username and the user's roles, and puts it in the security context.
-Spring Security will assemble a `Principal` with this information.

-After decoding the JWT, you know who the user is, what role(s) he/she has, and all of that.
-The Spring OAuth2 project gives us the mechanism to retrieve a JWT out of the box.
+Using the security context the `AccessDecisionManager` will be able to make a decision whether or not the request should be performed.
-To enable the mechanism, we need the `@EnableOAuth2SSO` annotation for Zuul and the `@EnableResourceServer` annotation on every microservice that needs to accept the JWT.
+To enable this, we need to add spring security to our class path and add the `@EnableResourceServer` annotation to our application.
-The mechanism goes as followed:
-* Frontend requests a resource with a JWT
-* Zuul accepts the JWT and verifies it with UAA
-* If valid, Zuul sends the JWT to the microservice annotated with `@EnableResourceServer`
-* The JWT will be placed inside the `Principal`for the microservice to use

 ### Best practices with keys
-The UAA signs the token with a private key and verifies it with a public key.

 The problem that might occur is that **every microservice** would need to connect with the UAA server for verification on every request.

-### Zuul verification
+#### Zuul verification
 Obviously, we don't want every microservice to depend on the UAA servers availability regardless of startup / testing / CI.
-The solution is to disable exposure of your microservices to the outer network and handle only incoming traffic via the reverse proxy or load balancer (eg. Zuul, HAProxy, Nginx,...).
+The solution is to disable exposure of your microservices to the outer network and handle only incoming traffic via the gateway (eg. Zuul, HAProxy, nginx,...).
 Zuul will verify the token as a trustworthy client of the UAA server and will propagate the token to the downstream services.
-The microservice will handle the token as trustworthy since the token has been verified.
-So what if a hacker gets inside of your platform?
+But what if a hacker gets inside of your platform?

-### JSON Web Keys
+#### JSON Web Keys
 To solve this issue, we need an extra validity check on the microservice.
-When verifying a token's validity, it comes down to verifying if the token was generated and signed by the UAA server.
+When verifying a token's validity, it comes down to verifying if the token was issued by the UAA server.
 This can be done by requesting the public key used for signing the JWT.
-This is called a [JWK or JSON Web Key](https://auth0.com/docs/jwks).
+This is called a [JWK or JSON Web Key](http://ordina-jworks.github.io/security/2016/03/12/Digitally-signing-your-JSON-documents.html#jwk){:target="_blank"}.
 Basically, you can restrict the dependency on the UAA server to one single REST call, where the JWK is fetched from a public URI.
 Once a microservice has a cached JWK, it can be used to verify any JWT completely by itself.
 This greatly reduces network calls to the UAA server and still secures all of your microservices.
+When you want to rotate your private/public key pair, you can use [JWKS](https://auth0.com/docs/jwks){:target="_blank"}.
+We will go deeper into detail in one of our next posts.

 ### Securing API endpoints
 At last we're going to secure our resources.